VinushaMuthusamy/VinushaMuthusamy/README.md

 - 👋 Hello There, I'm @VinushaMuthusamy

-- 🎓 I am currently a student @Carleton-BIT, pursuing a degree in Information Technology with a specialization in information resource management.
+- 🎓 I am currently a student @Carleton-BIT, pursuing a degree in Information <br>
+      Technology with a specialization in information resource management.

-- 🤖 I'm interested in AI development/design, Interactive text processing and, data analysis and system design.
+- 🤖 I'm interested in AI development/design, Interactive text processing and, <br>
+      data analysis and system design.